If a fire breaks out in a school, college or university, the damage can be profound, not least to the learning of students.

 Fire Safety Services & Maintenance

-Churches Fire work with schools, colleges and universities as one of our key sectors.
+Churches Fire & Security work with schools, colleges and universities as one of our key sectors.
 Providing fire safety services to vital locations, such as schools, sees our technicians installing and maintaining a number of items, including wet chemical, CO2 and water fire extinguishers to protect the various departments found in an education setting.
 Fire blankets, fire alarms and smoke detectors, fire doors and a comprehensive fire risk assessment are all essential elements of a school fire safety plan.

 A fire risk assessment is a legal requirement under the RRFSO, detailing the fire risks and safety levels of the building surrounds.
-This assessment should be carried out and recorded to a suitable standard by a competent person on-site, or by a fire safety services company such as Churches Fire.
-The three main aims of the assessment are to identify any potential fire risks and hazards, to reduce those risks to a level that is manageable and as low as reasonably possible and to continually evaluate the precautions needed to be put in place to ensure the safety of those on the premises, and in surrounding building areas.
+This assessment should be carried out and recorded to a suitable standard by a competent person on-site, or by a fire safety services company such as Churches Fire & Security.
+The three main aims of the assessment are to identify any potential fire risks and hazards, to reduce those risks to a level that is manageable and as low as reasonably possible, and to continually evaluate the precautions needed to be put in place to ensure the safety of those on the premises, and in surrounding building areas.

 The Case for Sprinkler Systems

-New measures announced by the Housing Secretary in April 2020 include the mandatory inclusion of sprinkler systems in all new high-risk blocks of flats above 11 metres tall.
+Measures announced by the Housing Secretary in April 2020 include the mandatory inclusion of sprinkler systems in all new high-risk blocks of flats above 11 metres tall.
 This step forms part of the building safety reform to better protect residents from fire in their homes.
 This new measure will go a long way to safeguard occupants in new builds.

 The financial impact of a fire in a school extends not just to the rebuilding costs, but the students learning as well as employment for staff.
 The cost of school fires runs into the millions; a significant figure to contemplate in the decision-making about fire safety provisions.
 The cost of a sprinkler system being installed and maintained to high-quality standards is unquestionably justified when the threat to property and life is taken into consideration.

-Sprinkler systems work in a somewhat simple manner; when exposed to a quantified temperature, an even jet spray of water is released, quickly suppressing a fire.
+Sprinkler systems work in a simple manner; when exposed to a quantified temperature, an even jet spray of water is released, quickly suppressing a fire.
 Working independently from each sprinkler head, it is a common misconception that if one head releases, all will follow suit.